RedChimera/IWD2EE/readme.md

 Creature Revisions also makes it so enemies early on use more sound-based spells and abilities (such as harpy wails in Chapter 1), which makes the Song of Kaudies more useful.

+As in PnP, bards can, on certain level ups, replace one of their lower level spells with another spell of the same level.

 Clerics: Clerics are not changed much by Class Revisions, but Spell Revisions improves the spontaneous casting and domain systems.

 Druids: Druids get a new set of shapeshifting forms.
 The abilities of each form scale with the druid's level.